FikraDev/script_database/README.md

 # script_database
-Script to automate the creation of a datbase using docker and python
+This is a Python Script to automate the creation of and querying of a database.
+The database is built in docker using the latest postgres image and the docker-compose file is included.